Very high-energy collective states of partons in fractional quantum Hall liquids: Absence of the parton mode in the Laughlin state and Jain state

-From the perspective of wave functions, in principle, one can construct states like $\mathcal{P}_{\rm LLL}\Phi_{\pm 2}\Phi_{1}\Phi^{\rm ex.}_{1}$.
-Due to technical difficulties with projection to the LLL, we have not been able to construct these wave functions explicitly.
+From the perspective of wave functions, in principle, one can construct states like $\mathcal{P}_{\rm LLL}\Phi_{\pm 2}\Phi_{1}\Phi^{\rm ex}_{1}$.
+Because of technical difficulties with projection to the LLL, we are not been able to construct these wave functions explicitly.
 Based on previous numerical calculations for the model Hamiltonian of the 1/3 Laughlin state as well as the Coulomb interaction (where there is evidence for only a single mode~\cite{Zhao18}), which apply to 2/3 by particle-hole conjugation, we conjecture that the aforementioned state is projected out.
-If the state $\mathcal{P}_{\rm LLL}[\Phi_{2}]^{*}\Phi_{1}\Phi^{\rm ex.}_{1}$ is a valid spin-$2$ state, then there will be two spin-$2$ modes at 2/3 (the CFE mode is seen in the spectral function) which is not consistent with the previous numerical findings.
-This premise is also consistent with the effective field theory, where it has been shown that a Dirac fermion at $n/(2n\pm 1)$, for large $n$, hosts only a single collective mode with spin-$2$~\cite{Golkar16}.
+If the state $\mathcal{P}_{\rm LLL}[\Phi_{2}]^{*}\Phi_{1}\Phi^{\rm ex}_{1}$ is a valid spin-$2$ state, then there will be two spin-$2$ modes at 2/3 (the CFE mode is seen in the spectral function), which is not consistent with the previous numerical findings.
+This premise is also consistent with the effective field theory, where it is shown that a Dirac fermion at $n/(2n{\pm}1)$, for large $n$, hosts only a single collective mode with spin-$2$~\cite{Golkar16}.

 Finally, we also provide a heuristic argument for the absence of the parton modes.
-Amongst the entire family of parton states (here we can also include the composite fermion states) that have been considered to date, the ones that seem to be relevant are the ones that can be projected into the LLL using the JK method~\cite{Jain97b}.
-The wave function $\mathcal{P}_{\rm LLL}\Phi_{\pm 2}\Phi_{1}\Phi^{\rm exciton}_{1}$, due to a paucity of the Jastrow factors, cannot be projected into the LLL state using the JK method.
-On the other hand, for the states that we constructed, projection into the LLL can be carried out using the JK method as shown in Eq.~\eqref{eq: parton_mode}.
-Essentially, enough factors of $\Phi_{1}$ that facilitate a projection into the LLL using the JK-method, likely helps in building good correlations in the wave function~\cite{Balram18a}.
+Among the entire family of parton states (here, we can also include the composite fermion states) that have been considered to date, the ones that seem to be relevant are the ones that can be projected into the LLL using the JK method~\cite{Jain97b}.
+The wave function $\mathcal{P}_{\rm LLL}\Phi_{\pm 2}\Phi_{1}\Phi^{\rm ex}_{1}$, due to a paucity of the Jastrow factors, cannot be projected into the LLL state using the JK method.
+On the other hand, for the states that we construct, projection into the LLL can be carried out using the JK method as shown in Eq.~\eqref{eq: parton_mode}.
+Essentially, enough factors of $\Phi_{1}$ that facilitate a projection into the LLL using the JK method likely help in building good correlations in the wave function~\cite{Balram18a}.